25 Most Poisonous and Venomous Animals in the World

 Generally seen in Australia, the redback or black widow spiders are packed with lethal neurotoxins that lead to severe harm and may be deadly if there is no anti-venom to be administered immediately.

-The Poison Dart Frog is likely the most poisonous moving creature on earth.
-The golden poison dart frog, which is only 2 inches long (5cm), carries enough venom to end the lives of 20,000 mice or ten adult humans.
+The golden poison dart frog, which is only 2 inches long (5cm), carries enough venom to end the lives of 20,000 mice or 10 adult humans.

 Unlike other animals who must bite to poison a victim, the poison dart frogs store their poison in their skins and will kill or sicken anybody who eats or touches it.

-6. Belcher’s Sea Snake
+6. Belcher’s Sea Snake (Hydrophis Belcheri)

 Not the most famous snake, but the belcher’s sea snake is one of the most poisonous reptiles in the world.
 This aquatic reptile bite can kill a human being in less than 30 minutes.

 Fortunately, Belcher’s sea snake is a relatively docile animal and doesn’t usually attack people unless it is excessively provoked.
-It is mostly found off the coasts of Thailand and the Philippines, and near coral reefs in the Indian Ocean.

-7. Box jellyfish
+7. Box Jellyfish

 The box jellyfish is one of the world’s most poisonous and venomous animals, and it has killed over 5500 individuals since 1954.